wlach/gtha-electrification/pages/energy.md

 solar power at the retail rate that you buy it (not including the delivery charge, which works out to a few cents per kWh).

-We'll get more into the economics in the finance section,
+We'll get more into the economics in the finance section, but the birds eye view of a system like this is that it produces _a lot more_ in the summer than in the winter.
+If you're trying to fully offset your electricity use over a full year (not a possibility in our case) you'd size so as to produce enough in the summer to offset your winter.

 The other variable here is of course self-consumption: by default, my solar system will first try to power the house.
 What's left over at any given time is what's sold to the grid.
-Under a tiered system, it's definitely better to use the power yourself wherever possible: that way you avoid the delivery fee (a few cents per kWh).

-There's a few ways we can get the quantities involved:
+The utility only measures the latter, of course, what we use ourselves is only visible to us.

+To get a handle on these variables, I sourced information from two different sources:

 - We can get the kWhR values we send to the utility from our utility bill
 - The SolarEdge inverter I have has telemetry values which tell you how much it produced over a given hour.

-- By subtracting the two, we can get a rough idea of how much we used ourselves.
+By subtracting the second from the first, we can get a rough idea of how much we used ourselves.

 ```sql total_production_consumption_export
 with utility_data as (